zammad/zammad-admin-documentation/integrations/slack.rst

 Choose (or create) the channel Zamma should post it's information to and press on "Add Incoming WebHooks integration".
 If you're ready, copy the provided WebHook-URL and go to your Zammad installation.

-..
-Hint:: You need administrative rights on the Slack Workspace.
+.. hint:: You need administrative rights on the Slack Workspace.
 The Link to the App-Directory is normally ``https://[workspace-name].slack.com/apps`` .

 .. image :: /images/system/slack-add-incoming-webhook.jpg